 Is DaVinci Resolve Easy to Learn for Beginners?

-DaVinci Resolve is not easy to learn for beginners.
-There is a STEEP learning curve involved to learn the basics and produce video content (from importing footage to rendering the final output).
+DaVinci Resolve is not easy to learn for beginners (compared to other NLEs like Premiere Pro).
+There is a STEEP learning curve involved to learn the basics and produce video content.
+Beginners need to spend enough time to get the hang of it.

 But just think for a moment.